JunchengDong0421/SakanaRM/README.md

 to restrict access across the site, or only apply restrictions on certain locations under the "location" blocks.
 Wildcard matching not supported by you can use CIDR donation to allow or deny a range of IP addresses.

+### Admin Sites and Superuser
+Django offers a powerful admin interface for superusers/staffs to easily manage the models in the system.
+Always append `--settings=SakanaRM.settings_dev` to each command if you are using the development settings.
+- To create a superuser, add the environment variables `DJANGO_SUPERUSER_PASSWORD`, `DJANGO_SUPERUSER_USERNAME`, `DJANGO_SUPERUSER_EMAIL` to the *"web"* service in *docker-compose.prod.yaml* and *docker-compose.yaml*.
+Then, run `sudo docker compose exec web python manage.py createsuperuser --noinput` when services are up.
+For [Pure Personal Use](#pure-personal-use-not-recommended), simply run `python manage.py createsuperuser --settings=SakanaRM.settings_dev` after database is set up and follow the prompts.
+- To visit the admin sites, go to *http://<your_server_ip>/admin* and log in as a superuser.
+- To [customize admin sites](https://docs.djangoproject.com/en/4.2/ref/contrib/admin/), add your code to *"admin.py"* inside every app's directory (*SakanaRM/accounts/*, *SakanaRM/core/*).

 ### Testing
 With Django's testing framework, it is relatively straightforward to write unit tests and integration tests (interactions between modules).
 Always append `--settings=SakanaRM.settings_dev` to each command if you are using the development settings.
 - To [write tests](https://docs.djangoproject.com/en/4.2/topics/testing/), add test cases to *"tests.py"* inside every app's directory (*SakanaRM/accounts/*, *SakanaRM/core/*).
-- To run tests, run `sudo docker compose exec web python manage.py test --noinput ` when services are up.
+- To run tests, run `sudo docker compose exec web python manage.py test --noinput` when services are up.
 For [Pure Personal Use](#pure-personal-use-not-recommended), simply run `python manage.py test --settings=SakanaRM.settings_dev` after database is set up and follow the prompts.
 - It is recommended to configure a new environment for testing, which is something the project can improve on.
 See